-- In Uber, the American superhuman Colossus tries to take on the German "living battleship" Sieglinde when the Nazis attack Paris.
-Colossus ambushes Sieglinde and at first seems to be winning against her, knocking her to the ground and strangling her...until she rips both of his arms off and uses her matter-disruption powers to twist his entire body into a gory sculpture of pulped flesh and shattered bone.
+- The American superhuman Colossus tries to take on the German "living battleship" Sieglinde when the Nazis attack Paris.
+Colossus ambushes Sieglinde and at first seems to be winning against her, knocking her to the ground and strangling her... until she rips both of his arms off and uses her matter-disruption powers to twist his entire body into a gory sculpture of pulped flesh and shattered bone.
 By the end, he's so mutilated it's almost impossible to tell he was once human.
 The worst thing of all?
 He's still alive.
-His skull is so tough it takes five hours for the Allies to euthanise him with an industrial drill.
+His skull is so tough it takes five hours for the Allies to euthanize him with an industrial drill.

-- In another scene, Hitler has another of his "battleships" – the sadistic Markus - burn off the face of a disobedient general.
+- In another scene, Hitler has another of his "battleships", the Sociopathic Soldier Markus/Siegfried, burn off the face of a disobedient general.
 The man's death is depicted in loving detail.
 Similar deaths are suffered by thousands of ordinary soldiers who go up against the battleships.

 - Deena Pilgrim in Powers gets hits with Cruel and Unusual Deaths when she goes to confront the now-totally-batshit-insane nearly-omnipotent Captain Ersatz of Superman and Captain Marvel called Supershock.
 First, he strips her naked and flies her into orbit, exposing her to hard vacuum.
 He then uses his powers to protect her from the vacuum, but kills her with a heart attack.
 He brings her back to life, then kills her again with another heart attack.
 He brings her back to life a second time, and kills her with another heart attack.
 He then brings her back to life a third time, and because he's a sadistic prick, keeps her alive while physically removing her heart from her chest and letting her see him hold it.